Replace Self-signed SSL Certificates

 MailStore Service Provider Edition automatically creates self-signed certificates when adding a new role to a server.
 While these certificates are suitable for authenticating MailStore Service Provider Edition's own services against each other by storing and verifying the unique fingerprints of the used certificates, self-signed certificates are not suitable for public internet services like email or web servers.

 Therefore it is recommended to replace the SSL certificates used by the Client Access Servers for offering IMAP and web based access to the archives with certificates signed by an official certificate authority.
+Information on requesting, renewing and working with such certificates can be found in this article.

 Before a certificate can be used by the Client Access Server service, the certificate and its private key must be stored in the computer's personal/MY certificate store (not Administrator's or any other user's).